-Animal welfare of livestock is not only a topic for social debate; also from a scientific point of view a variety of problems is discussed.
-Examples are painful procedures such as dehorning, castration and debeaking, high morbidity and mortality rates as well as the severely restricted normal behaviour in common husbandry systems.
+The animal welfare of livestock farming is not only questioned in the social discussion, but also from a scientific point of view.
+Examples are painful procedures such as dehorning, castration and beak trimming, high disease and mortality rates as well as the highly restricted normal behaviour in many husbandry systems.

-An important prerequisite for political action, for consumer decisions but also for the evaluation of policies, is the availability of appropriate information and data.
-We therefore participate actively in the discussions on the selection of indicators and are developing a prototype for a national report on animal welfare of farm animals.
+One important prerequisite for political action, for consumer decisions but also for the evaluation of policy measures and husbandry practices is the availability of suitable information and data.
+We are therefore actively involved in interdisciplinary projects for the selection of suitable indicators and are working on creating the basis for regular, indicator-based animal welfare monitoring.